pletch/esphome-vistaECP-idf/README.md

 - OTA updates and OTA logging work reliably without requiring disabling of keybus interaction.
 - Arduino dependency removed and refactored for ESP-IDF v5.3.
 Works with newer espressif cores such as C6.
 - Relay board emulation has been removed.
 Expander emulation remains.
 - Config refactored with validation.
-Carefully examine examples in the example YAML file (https://github.com/pletch/esphome-vistaECP-idf/blob/idf/vista-ecp-idf.yaml) for specifying sensors and other details as these are different from original project.
+Carefully examine the example YAML file (https://github.com/pletch/esphome-vistaECP-idf/blob/idf/vista-ecp-idf.yaml) for specifying sensors and other details as these are different from original project.
 - Sensors refactored to work with modified config approach.
 - Zone emulation specifier in yaml config automatically enables expander board emulation on appropriate address and corresponding group of eight zone numbers.
 No need to explictly declare expander address in YAML.